cscw2015/maverick/Interim/Interim.md

 ### CSCW in Meetings

-- according to SchÃ¼mmer, 3 distinct facets of designing an electronic face-to-face meeting system:
+- according to Schümmer, 3 distinct facets of designing an electronic face-to-face meeting system:
 	- the peopleware perspective, the design of social processes that are executed by team members,
 	- the generic groupware perspective for designing supportive software tools, and
 	- the roomware perspective that considers the configuration of artifacts that constitute the tangible meeting space [1]